-One of the most emblematic monuments in the town, the Christopher Columbus Monument, stands at the end of La Rambla of Barcelona, near the sea.
-The 52 metre high column was designed by Gaietà Buïgas for the World Exhibition in 1888, and is crowned by a statue of Christopher Columbus, a work by Rafael Arché that stands 7 metres tall.
+One of the most emblematic monuments in the town, the Christopher Columbus Monument; that further stands at the end of La Rambla of Barcelona, near the sea.
+The 52 metre high column was designed by Gaietà Buïgas for the World Exhibition in 1888, and in the same vein is crowned by a statue of Christopher Columbus, a work by Rafael Arché that stands 7 metres tall.

 Find your accommodation now!

 Christopher Columbus, is the legendary navigator who discovered America in October 1492.
 In 1881, Barcelona City Council agreed to erect the monument as a tribute to Christopher Columbus, who chose to disembark in the port of Barcelona on his return from America.
 Subsequently, construction of the monument started in 1882 but due to financial problems it was only completed just in time for the exhibition.

 The monument is placed at the site where Christopher Columbus arrived in 1493 after his discovery of America the year before.
 Columbus was presumably born in Genoa, Italy.
 He first moved to Portugal and later on settled in Spain.
 Nonetheless in the nineteenth century Columbus was considered a Catalan.